 Fasting refers to the literal act of abstaining from food and/or drink for a specific period of time.
 While often confused with the idea of starving yourself or misinterpreted as a fad diet, this process can easily become part of one’s lifestyles and it can result in a number of healthy metabolic changes within the body.

 There is no right way to do a fast, yet many have looked to intermittent fasting as their fast of choice.
 This type of fast occurs when you avoid foodstuffs for 14 to 18 hours.
 The forms of fasting listed below can all be considered types of intermittent fasting.

 1. Time-restricted fast

-This form of the intermittent fast (also known as the 16/8 method) requires you to abstain from food for a period of 16–20 hours.
-This period can be applied at anytime during the day and when you finally get the chance to enjoy a meal, you can do so within the four to eight hour window.
+This form of intermittent fast (also known as the 16/8 method) requires you to abstain from food for a period of 16–20 hours.
+This period can be applied at anytime during the day and when you finally get the chance to enjoy a meal, you can do so within the four to eight hour windows.
 Most people implement their fast window during the night, so that they can enjoy their first meal at lunch time (making it the top fasting choice for those who routinely skip breakfast).
 During the fast period, you are allowed to drink water or any other beverages free of calories.

 It is imperative to only consume healthy foods during your eating window as opting for processed, refined and sugary foods is sure to result in negative health effects.

 This type of fasting may be harder for most than the one discussed above.

 An alternate day fast requires you to fast every other day, while only consuming 25% of your normal calorie intake on your fast days – which usually only entails plenty of water, vegetables, fruits, healthy fats and protein.
 On your non-fasting days, you are free to consume whatever foods you desire.

 The only concern with this type of fasting is the risk of over-eating on your non-fasting days (and you’ll probably be extremely hangry)